sccn/sccn.github.io/tutorials/11_Scripting/automated_pipeline.md

 Running an spectral pipeline
 ----------------

 The pipeline below takes the raw data from all subjects, clean the data, extracts epochs of interest, and plots the spectrum to compare conditions.
-It is very similar to the ERP pipeline above.
+The first part is identical to the ERP script above.
+The end of the script computes the spectrum.
+Note that if you have continuous data, you need not extract epochs.
+We extracted epochs in this case since we wanted to reuse the same dataset as above.

 ```matlab
 % check folder